juxt/yada/dev/resources/user-manual.md

 ```

 The response status is `405 Method Not Allowed`, telling us that our
 request was unacceptable.
-There is also a __Allow__ header, telling us
+There is also an __Allow__ header, telling us
 which methods are allowed.
 One of these methods is OPTIONS.
 Let's try
 this.